Praveen76/ANOVA-Test-COVID-19/README.md

 In case of any issue with installation or otherwise, please contact me on [Linkedin](https://www.linkedin.com/in/praveen-kumar-anwla-49169266/)

+# **Article published on Analytics Vidhya:**
+* I've published a comprehensive case study on ANOVA Test using real time COVID-19 data.
+You can refer this [link](https://www.analyticsvidhya.com/blog/2020/06/introduction-anova-statistics-data-science-covid-python/) to get more details.

 # **Important learnings:**
 * What is ANOVA-Test
 * Assumptions of ANOVA-Test